Frequently Asked Questions

 - - Own their home (renters are excluded)

-- - Their federal tax liability must be sufficient to qualify for the tax credit
+- - Their income and resulting federal tax liability must be sufficient to use the tax credit

 - - Own their solar system (financing the system with a loan from GoodLeap meets this requirement)